Aaasisss/hello-world/README.md

 # hello-world
 this is an example
-i am ashis and i am writing this as shown in the tutoria'l.
+i am ashis and i am writing this as shown in the tutorial.